aws-samples/aws-bookstore-demo-app/README.md

 ## AWS Bookstore Demo App

 AWS Bookstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious books.
-The entire application can be created with a single CloudFormation template.
-[Try out the deployed application here](https://d2h3ljlsmzojxz.cloudfront.net/)!
+The entire application can be created with a single CloudFormation template. **[Try out the deployed application here](https://d2h3ljlsmzojxz.cloudfront.net/)**!

 You can browse and search for books, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.
 Get started with building your own below!
 &nbsp;